tus/tus-resumable-upload-protocol/protocol.md

 If the [Creation](#creation) extension is used to initiate a new upload the `Upload-Length` header MUST be set to the string `streaming`.
 Once the total size of the entire upload is known it MUST be included as the `Upload-Length` header's value in the next `PATCH` request.
-Once the entity's length has been set it MUST NOT be changed.
+Once the upload's length has been set it MUST NOT be changed.

 In order to indicate that this extension is supported by the Server it MUST